 When anonymous concerns are made, communication takes place in the same app through anonymous messages, whereas if concerns are raised openly or in confidence, staff provide their email address and telephone number as a method of communication.

-“It’s early days, but the app has definitely been welcomed by staff, especially those who don’t traditionally use computers in their day-to-day jobs and wouldn’t email the Guardian or ambassadors,” says Lorna.
+The app has been welcomed by staff, especially those who don’t traditionally use computers in their day-to-day jobs and wouldn’t email the Guardian or ambassadors.

 She also says that there has been an increase in contacts and telephone calls, providing evidence that the role of the Guardian is being further known across the organisation.

-“As we develop the app it would be helpful to gather more data to help us understand equality, diversity and inclusion numbers.
-It is known that certain groups of workers can be more hesitant to speak up.
-This would highlight where we have areas of improvement or celebrating what we do well and sharing good practices across the NHS.”
+UHCW sees much potential in future development and iteration of SpeakUp, for example gathering more data to help understand equality, diversity and inclusion numbers.
+It is known that certain groups of workers can be more hesitant to speak up, and such data would highlight potential areas of improvement